 A successful partnership is based on a great match between the mentor and the mentee.
 When you connect easily and have a genuine interest in each other, you’ll work together well.
 The partnership can be formal or informal.

-Realistic expectations and goals will help to guide the partnership in the right direction.
+Realistic expectations and goals will guide the mentoring partnership in the right direction.
 A mentor is not there to tell the mentee what to do, but rather to help them along.
 Mentorship involves more than just devoting a set time period, it requires buy-in and commitment from both sides.

 It’s a Two-Way Street:

 A strong partnership will flow both ways.
 Mentees should expect to contribute to the relationship in a meaningful way.
 In other words, don’t just expect professional advice without giving back.
 For example, you can share a book title or article that you think your mentor may be interested in.
 Sharing and exchanging ideas can show that you appreciate their effort and that you are interested in their growth as well.
 You’ll also have the added advantage of cultivating a great relationship!

-Defining the goals of mentoring is the key to a successful partnership.
+Defining the goals of the mentorship relationship is the key to a successful partnership.
 Each partner should be accountable for success.
 Setting goals early in the process can help you achieve concrete outcomes together.
 A goal can be as simple as: “I’d like to become more confident in job interviews.”

 How to Find a Mentor in Canada